 • Improve balance and reduce falls.

-• Improve continence in your bowels or bladder with our Emsella Chair.
+• Improve incontinence with our Emsella Chair.

 • Learn to use prosthetics and recover from amputations.